Jacksonville Teacher Residency (JTR)

 - Living expense award of $23K provided during the Residency Year

 - Earn a Master of Arts in Teaching (MAT) degree from the University of North Florida in just 14 months

 - Placement support in DCPS (3-year teaching commitment required)

 - A way to share professional expertise and a passion for teaching and learning

 - A rewarding career with the opportunity to have a positive influence on young people

 - Begin course work at UNF in mid-June 2021 and continue through June 2022

-- Partner with a mentor in a high-needs secondary school in Duval County
+- Partner with a mentor in a high-needs school in Duval County

 - Intern in a classroom four days (or an equivalency) per week

 - Attend UNF graduate courses one day (or an equivalency) per week